holy-olga/holy-olga.github.io-dev/art/beton_ikon_7x7.md

 In private collection of **[HAB Hungarian Art and Business](https://arthab.hu/en/about/)** ([exact programme](https://arthab.hu/osztondij/)).

-Many thanks for **[VPI Conrete Design Manufacture Kft.](https://vpi.hu/en/)** helping us with the manufacturing.
+Many thanks for **[VPI Concrete Design Manufacture Kft.](https://vpi.hu/en/)** helping us with the manufacturing.
 Special thanks for **Péter István Varga**.
-Together we developed a custom pigment embedding method for this artwork where the image is disolved into the concrete during its development.
+Together we developed a custom pigment embedding method for this artwork where the image is dissolved into the concrete during its development.
 This was only possible with the signature unparalleled quality concrete mixture **VPI** is also known for.

 ![_parallax(side)](beton_ikon_7x7/8.webp)